 - Offers many solutions for automating the configuration of dependencies, objects, and containers, as well as out-of-the-box configurations solutions for just run.

-- Spring Boot can perform better with JVM, where JIT compilation is handier.
+- Performs better with JVM, where JIT compilation is handier.

 - Provides an aspect-oriented programming capability.